 - These types of cast iron skillets are well-seasoned and they have a naturally nonstick surface that makes all the difference while cooking healthy foods.
 It has no bad chemicals for you and as a bonus it gives off a little extra iron for you.
 As we all know iron is an essential mineral that we need to avoid anemia and keep healthy cells, skin, hair and nails.

 - They also are safe to use on all cooking surfaces such as a stovetop, in the oven, under the broiler, or on a barbecue.

 - Also cast iron skillets, are great to retain the heat and distributes it evenly for optimal cooking results.

 - They are very versatile, since you can use for sautéing, searing, pan-frying, baking, broiling, roasting, and more.

 - And last but not least, they are easy to clean.
-Here is a great tutorial from The Kitchn teaching how to clean a cast iron.
+Here is a good post where I explain more about cleaning your cast iron skillet without damaging it.

 Cast iron skillets are the best types of cookware to have in your kitchen and I truly could not enjoy cooking with cast iron any more.
 Please, give it a try and once you give it a try, you won’t regret.
 I promise!
 You can find lots of good option at Amazon.

 5 tips to make the best Ground Turkey Sweet Potato Skillet recipe:

 - Don’t overload your skillet with sweet potato because this veggie will take forever to cook and you may burn your food.
 If your cast iron skillet is 9-10 inches, the ideal amount of diced sweet potato is between 2-3 cups.